Homemade Apple Pie

 Should you cook apples before putting them in pie?
 Soft apples are a must for us in apple pie.
 Because of this, we like to soften our apples first in a saucepan on the stovetop.

-- Combine the apples, flour (for thickening), sugar, cinnamon and lemon juice.
+• Combine the apples, flour (for thickening), sugar, cinnamon and lemon juice in a large saucepan.
+Toss together to coat evenly.

-This will create a nice, syrupy apple mixture that you can pour into your pie shell.
-(Secret hint…we make apples like this and serve them over ice cream.
+This will create a nice, syrupy apple filling that you can pour into your pie shell.
+(A family secret…we make apples like this and serve them over ice cream.
 So good and no need to bake anything!)

 You can also try our canned apple pie filling.